In-house vs agency recruitment: The pros and cons of careers in recruiting

 Pros:

-• Depending on the firm, agency recruiters may also work with a wide spectrum of candidates — contractors, consultants, direct hire candidates and others.
-Exposure to different types of employment can make it easier to navigate difficult hiring situations, such as determining the best assignment type and duration or benefits eligibility for temporary workers.
+- Depending on the firm, agency recruiters may also work with a wide spectrum of candidates — contractors, consultants, direct hire candidates and others.
+Exposure to different types of employment can make it easier to navigate difficult hiring situations, such as determining the best assignment type and duration or benefits eligibility for contract workers.
 All this is pivotal to developing a well-rounded recruiting skillset.

 Cons:

-• Agency recruitment, particularly temporary staffing, is oftentimes fast-paced and can be highly demanding.
+- Agency recruitment, particularly contract staffing, is oftentimes fast-paced and can be highly demanding.
 It's not a typical 9 to 5.

 Why consider a career in recruiting?